bagdeabhishek/bagdeabhishek.github.io/musings/obsidian/completed/image-and-text-to-scale-accurate-parametric-3d-models.md

 For your use case, there are three especially important distinctions:
 1. **Image-to-3D is not image-to-CAD.** A good mesh prior is not the same as a good parametric model.
 2. **Single-view estimation is not scale-accurate reverse engineering.** Scale needs explicit cues or calibrated measurement.
-3. **Assembly/edit tasks are not object generation tasks.** "Battery cover with a GoPro mount" is better framed as template retrieval + constrained composition than as fully novel generation.
+3. **Assembly/edit tasks are not object generation tasks.** “Battery cover with a GoPro mount” is better framed as template retrieval + constrained composition than as fully novel generation.

 ## Core Analysis
 ### Problem framing